rleonardg/Anlysis_accident_rate_Madrid/README.md

 ## Top 3 most moortality rate by vehicle type - 2024
 1. Pedestrians are the victims more deadly in a vehicle accidents, followed by bikes and other.
 2. What have in common bikes and pedestrians?
-They are more vulnerable vecause they are more sentisitive to impacts.
+They are more vulnerable because they are more sentisitive to impacts.
 <img src="https://github.com/rleonardg/Anlysis_accident_rate_Madrid/blob/main/assets/mortality_rate_by_vehicle_type.png">

 ## Resources